cloudfoundry/gorouter/README.md

 ### Usage

-When gorouter is used in Cloud Foundry, it receives route updates via NATS.
-Routes that haven't been updated in 2 minutes (by default) are pruned.
+When gorouter is used in Cloud Foundry, it receives route updates via NATS after sending `router.start`.
+Routes that haven't responded with `router.register` in 2 minutes (configurable) are pruned unless connection to NATS was lost.

 Therefore, to maintain an active route, it needs to be updated at least every 2 minutes.
 The format of these route updates are as follows: